Eustace Graham1935 - 2022

 Eustace is survived by his daughters Monique McKoy and Marlene Blake of Queens, New York His brother Keith Graham of Fort Lauderdale, Florida.
 His nieces, Lynette Adams, Deborah Byer, Patricia King, his nephews Kevin Graham, Jason Graham, Hallam Byer and Andrew Byer.
 His grandchildren Vision McKoy, Amare McKoy.
 His dear cousin Loleta Pilgrim of the UK.
 In addition, there are many cousins in Barbados, North America and England.

-His two sisters Norma Cynthia King Graham of Hastings Christ Church, Barbados and Enid Larraine Byer of Chicago, Illinois preceded him in death.
+His two sisters Norma Cynthia King Graham of Enterprise, Christ Church, Barbados and Enid Larraine Byer of Chicago, Illinois preceded him in death.

 As a baby boy, Eustace was sickly.
 His paternal grandmother, Vilhemenia Graham, who lived under The Mount Hill raised him.
-She lived nearer to Dr Muir, who practiced in the nearby village of Bottles.
+She lived nearer to Dr Muir, who practiced in the nearby village of Buttles.
 His formative years were under the supervision of his uncles under the Mount Hill, Perceval (Percy), Nathaniel (Tanny), James, and Elliott.
-There were two aunts, Beatrice and Rita.
+There were two aunts, Beatrice and Rita

 He attended St. Luke’s Boy’s School from June 1940 to September 1950.